PrincetonUniversity/STELLOPT/STELLOPT MANGO algorithms.md

 To use the MANGO algorithms in STELLOPT, you must first build the MANGO library, following the [directions here](https://hiddensymmetries.github.io/mango/gettingStarted.html).

-Next, before compiling STELLOPT, use a text editor to open the `SHARE/make_*.inc` file for your system.
-Look for the section on MANGO, set `LMANGO = T`, and set `MANGO_DIR` appropriately.
-Now build STELLOPT following the [standard instructions here](STELLOPT Compilation).
+The STELLOPT build system will automatically detect MANGO if the environment variable `MANGO_PATH` is set at build time.
+You should check your corresponding `make_*.inc` file to check the the MANGO Options section is present.
+For details on building STELLOT check the [standard instructions here](STELLOPT Compilation).

 ## Selecting a MANGO algorithm
 ------------------------------